Jeremy Pena Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks fifth in MLB with a collective 10 strikeouts per nine innings.
+- The Twins pitching staff is second in MLB with a collective 10.7 strikeouts per nine innings.

-- The Twins have the top team ERA across all MLB pitching staffs (1.90).
+- The Twins have a 1.74 team ERA that ranks first across all league pitching staffs.

-- Twins pitchers combine to give up five home runs (0.8 per game), the fifth-fewest in the league.
+- Twins pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Twins will look to Gray (1-0) in his second start this season.
+- The Twins will send Ryan (1-0) out to make his second start of the season.

-- In his most recent time out on Saturday, the righty tossed five scoreless innings against the Kansas City Royals while surrendering three hits.
+- In his most recent appearance on Sunday, the righty tossed six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.